Location Leakage in Federated Signal Maps

 \textbf{Distance from the Centroid.} In order to assess how accurate the attack is within a single round $t$, we use the distance $||x_{DLG}-\bar{x_t}||$, \ie how far (in meters) is the reconstructed location from the average location of points in that batch $B_t^k$.
 Based on the key observation O1, we expect this distance to be small when the attack converges.

-\textbf{Comparing location distributions.} In order to assess the success of the attack considering all rounds $t=1,...,R$, we need a metric that captures how similar or dissimilar are the reconstructed locations from the real ones; \eg see Fig. \ref{fig:EMD_random_examples} for an example of real (light blue) vs. reconstructed (in color) locations over multiple rounds.
+\textbf{Comparing location distributions.} To assess the success of the attack considering all rounds $t=1,...,R$, we need a metric that captures how similar or dissimilar are the reconstructed locations from the real ones; \eg see Fig. \ref{fig:EMD_random_examples} for an example of real (light blue) vs. reconstructed (in color) locations over multiple rounds.
 We considered the KL-divergence and Jensen-Shannon distance, which are well-known metrics for comparing distributions.
-However, they would only capture the difference in probability mass, not the spatial distance between real and inferred frequent locations, which is of interest in our case, as per key observation O2.
+However, they only capture the difference in probability mass, not the spatial distance between real and inferred frequent locations, which is of interest in our case, as per key observation O2.

 We use the {\bf Earth Movers Distance (EMD)} \cite{bonneel2015sliced, flamary2021pot} to capture the distance between the 2D-distributions of reconstructed and real locations.
 It has been previously used in location privacy as a measure of t-closeness \cite{4221659}, l-diversity \cite{8367709}.
 It is defined as: $EMD(P,Q) = \inf_{\gamma \in \Pi(P,Q)}{\mathbb{E}_{(x,y)\sim\gamma}[\|x-y\|]}$, where $\Pi(P,Q)$ is the set of all joint distributions whose marginals are $P$ (true locations) and $Q$ (reconstructed locations).
-EMD \footnote{A classic interpretation of EMD is to view the two probability distributions as two ways to pile up an amount of dirt (``earth'') over a region and EMD as the minimum cost required to turn one pile into the other.
+EMD takes into account the spatial correlations and returns the minimum cost required to convert one probability distribution to another by moving probability mass.\footnote{A classic interpretation of EMD is to view the two probability distributions as two ways to pile up an amount of dirt (``earth'') over a region and EMD as the minimum cost required to turn one pile into the other.